-If you spend any time watching television, you are likely bombarded with advertisements for websites telling you how to use Credit Karma and other credit reporting services.
+If you spend any time watching television, you are likely bombarded with advertisements for websites telling you how to use Credit Karma and other credit reporting services to check your credit score and your credit report.
 Like most commercials, you probably fast forward through it without a second thought.
 But these commercials may be a bit more important than the latest flash sale at a clothing store.
-The truth is that your credit is critical to many aspects of your life, and checking up on it regularly should be routine for any business owner.
+The truth is that your credit score is critical to many aspects of your life, and checking up on it regularly should be routine for any business owner.
 We’ll show you here how to use Credit Karma and how to make the best out of this tool.

 What is a Credit Score and Why Should You Care About It?

-But first thigs first: a credit score is like a grade that says a lot about your credit risk.
-Credit risk is the likelihood for a person (or entity) to not meet the conditions of a debt (otherwise known as defaulting on a debt).
-Defaulting on a debt will obviously have major consequences for the person defaulting, but it can also be a pain for the entity providing the loan.
-This is why those with poor credit scores are going to have a tougher time leasing a car, buying a home, or getting any sort of loan.
-For business owners, a poor credit score could mean rejections or poor rates when trying to lease an office or while applying for business loans.
+But first things first: a credit score is like a grade that says a lot about your credit risk.
+Credit risk is the likelihood for a person (or entity) to not meet the conditions of a debt (otherwise known as defaulting on debt).
+Defaulting on any debt will obviously have major consequences for the person defaulting, but it can also be a pain for the entity providing the loan.
+This is why those with poor credit score are going to have a tougher time leasing a car, buying a home, or getting any sort of loan.
+For business owners, a low credit score could mean rejections or poor rates when trying to lease an office or while applying for business loans.

 Learn here more about the benefits of a good credit score.